BTU Metals (CVE:BTU) Stock Price Down 16.7% – Should You Sell?

-Shares of BTU Metals Corp.
-(CVE:BTU – Get Free Report) dropped 16.7% during mid-day trading on Thursday .
-The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 152,000 shares were traded during mid-day trading, an increase of 35% from the average daily volume of 112,994 shares.
+BTU Metals Corp.
+(CVE:BTU – Get Free Report) shares traded down 16.7% during mid-day trading on Thursday .
+The stock traded as low as C$0.03 and last traded at C$0.03.
+152,000 shares changed hands during trading, an increase of 35% from the average session volume of 112,994 shares.
 The stock had previously closed at C$0.03.

 BTU Metals Company Profile